 How do I know if my stream or wetland is federally protected?

-Many people who are experienced in land development know that obtaining a federal permit to place fill materials into water bodies such as rivers, streams, lakes, and wetlands can be a confusing and at times, costly and challenging endeavor.
-Section 404 of the Clean Water Act (CWA) regulates the discharge of dredge or fill material into certain rivers, streams, and wetlands, but not all.
+Many people who are experienced in land development know that obtaining a federal permit to place fill materials into rivers, streams, lakes, and wetlands can be a confusing and at times, costly endeavor.
+Section 404 of the Clean Water Act (CWA) regulates the discharge of dredge or fill material into many water bodies, but not all.
 To be protected by the CWA, a water body must meet the definition of “waters of the U.S.”.

-Between 2006 and 2015, the definition of “waters of the U.S.” was based, in large part on the plurality opinion that was written in the U.S. Supreme Court for Rapanos v.
+Between 2006 and 2015, the definition of “waters of the U.S.” was based on the the U.S. Supreme Court ruling in Rapanos v.
 United States 574 U.S. 715 (2006).
-In the late 1980s, Rapanos filled 22 acres of wetland that he owned, without a permit, to prepare for construction of a mall.
-He argued that the land was not a wetland (despite the opinion of US EPA and his consultant) and that he was not breaking the law.
-He also claimed that his land was up to 20 miles (32 km) from any navigable waterways.
-USEPA disagreed, contending that his wetlands did meet the definition of waters of the U.S. due to the presence of a surface water connection to navigable waters by smaller streams and tributaries.
-After a lengthy battle in the lower courts, the Rapanos case ultimately found its way to the United States Supreme Court.
+In the late 1980s, Mr. Rapanos filled 22 acres of wetland that he owned, without a permit.
+He argued that the land did not contain waters of the U.S. because it was located up to 20 miles from any navigable waterways.
+USEPA disagreed, and the Rapanos case ultimately found its way to the United States Supreme Court.

-Chief Justice Antonin Scalia, who wrote the plurality opinion in Rapanos v.
-United States, stated that the Clean Water Act confers federal jurisdiction over non-navigable waters only if the waters exhibit a relatively permanent flow, such as a river, lake, or stream.
-He further indicated that a wetland falls within the Corps' jurisdiction only if there is a continuous surface water connection between it and a relatively permanent waterbody, and it is difficult to determine where the wetland begins and the waterbody ends.
-Based on this decision, the USEPA and US Army Corps of Engineers identified jurisdictional wetlands as any wetland that possessed a relatively permanent surface water connection to a traditionally navigable water.
+Chief Justice Antonin Scalia, wrote the plurality opinion in Rapanos v.
+United States.
+He stated that the Clean Water Act confers federal jurisdiction over non-navigable waters only if the waters exhibit a relatively permanent flow, such as a river, lake, or stream.
+He further wrote that a wetland falls within the Corps' jurisdiction only if there is a continuous surface water connection between it and a relatively permanent waterbody, and it is difficult to determine where the wetland begins and the waterbody ends.
+Based on this decision, USEPA and the US Army Corps of Engineers identified jurisdictional wetlands as any wetland that possessed a relatively permanent surface water connection to a traditionally navigable water.

 Thirteen states sued to block the implementation of the 2015 Rule.
 On August 27, 2015, U.S. Chief District Judge Ralph R. Erickson issued an injunction, granting those states’ wishes.
 On October 9, 2015, the US Court of Appeals, Sixth Circuit stayed the rule's application nationwide.
-Since then, all wetlands have been evaluated to determine whether they meet the definition of “waters of the U.S.” as they had been since the ruling was issued in Rapanos v.
+Since then, all wetlands have been evaluated to determine whether they meet the definition of “waters of the U.S.” as they had been since Rapanos v.
 United States.

-So what does this mean for your project?
-Unless the District Court decides to stay the suspension of the 2015 Rule, It is possible that for the next two years, the US Army Corps of Engineers will continue to evaluate wetlands to determine whether they are protected by the CWA as they had prior to the 2015 Rule.
+What does this mean for your project?
+Unless the US District Court decides to stay the suspension of the 2015 Rule, the US Army Corps of Engineers will continue to evaluate wetlands to determine whether they are protected by the CWA as they had prior to the 2015 Rule.
 The Professional Wetland Scientists and regulatory specialists at Davey Resource Group have extensive experience working with clients on a wide variety of wetland issues and waterways permits.
 We can assist you with the identification of wetlands and streams on your property, help you determine whether the US Army Corps of Engineers will consider the wetlands and/or streams “waters of the U.S.”, and provide guidance and assistance for your permitting needs.
 We take our responsibilities to assist our clients and keep up with the changing regulatory climate very seriously.